zevv/duc/testing/README.md

 # duc — multi-backend testing

-This directory contains scripts for building and cross-testing `duc` across all supported database backends.
+This directory contains scripts for building, cross-testing, and migrating `duc` databases across all supported backends.

 ## Backends